Looking Right is Sometimes Right: Investigating the Capabilities of Decoder-only LLMs for Sequence Labeling: Layer Group Unmasking

-Here, $Q$, $K$, and $V$ represent the query, key, and value attention matrices, respectively, and $d_k$ is the dimension of queries and keys.
-Effectively, applying softmax for the tokens with value $-\infty$ in the CM results in attention scores of $0$.
-To allow the LLM to ``sometimes look right'' (hence the title of our paper), we strategically choose in which decoder blocks to replace all $-\infty$ entries in the CM with $0$.
-This equates to the CM removal (actually, we leave the positions of padding tokens to $-\infty$, but replace all others with $0$).
-As \citet{li2023label} observed, removing CM across all decoder layers of Llama2 during fine-tuning increases the model's performance on the NER SL task by a large margin.
-This is surprising because the model was pre-trained with the restriction to ``look right'' and can learn to attend to future tokens by backpropagating on the training data over a few epochs when the CM is removed.
-Motivated by this finding, we try to boost the performance of ``open'' LLMs further, trying out combinations of bidirectional information flow enablement (``unmasking'') or restriction (``masking'') per layer groups consisting of $b$ decoder blocks.
-We refer to these decisions as layer group ``unmasking configurations.''
-Considering that Llama2 is made up of $n=32$ decoder blocks, and each block can either remove or enforce CM, we deal with a search space of $2^n=2^{32}$ possibilities.
-To limit the search space, we group the $n$ decoder blocks into $m=4$ layer groups with $b=8$ decoder blocks per layer group.
-Here, we only consider unmasking or masking all blocks per layer group.
-This leaves us with $2^m=16$ configurations per LLM and task.
-We encode our unmasking configurations with binary four-digit codes ranging from $0000$ (all masked) to $1111$ (all unmasked) where each $0$ in the code represents a layer group with $b$ masked blocks, and vice-versa, each $1$ represents a layer group with $b$ unmasked blocks.
-These unmasking configurations are interpreted left-to-right, where the first digit in the code refers to the first $b$ decoder blocks closest to the model's input.
+Considering that Llama2 is made up of $n=32$ decoder blocks, and each block can either remove or keep its CM, this gives a search space of $2^n=2^{32}$ possibilities.
+To reduce the search space to a manageable size, we group the $n$ decoder blocks into $m=4$ layer groups with $b=8$ consecutive decoder blocks per layer group and then jointly mask or unmask all blocks in each layer group.
+This leaves us with $2^m=16$ unmasking configurations per LLM and task.
+For ease of reference, we encode our unmasking configurations with binary four-digit codes ranging from 0000 (all four layer groups masked) to 1111 (all four layer groups unmasked), where each 0 and 1 denote a layer group that is masked or unmasked, respectively.
+Unmasking configurations are interpreted left to right (the first digit pertains to the layer group closest to the model's input).